SimCoachCorpus: A naturalistic dataset with language and trajectories for embodied teaching: Dataset statistics

-The 15,115 instruction utterances, annotators labeled in total, are divided into six main instruction categories that relate to key performance areas required in HPDE: \textbf{throttle} (35.75\%), \textbf{lateral position} (22.24\%), \textbf{steering} (14.44\%), \textbf{looking ahead} (11.90\%), \textbf{turn} (9.82\%), and \textbf{brake} (5.86\%).
+The 15,115 utterances labeled by annotators as \textit{instructions} are divided into six main categories that relate to key performance areas required in HPDE: \textbf{throttle} (35.75\%), \textbf{lateral position} (22.24\%), \textbf{steering} (14.44\%), \textbf{looking ahead} (11.90\%), \textbf{turn} (9.82\%), and \textbf{brake} (5.86\%).
+The instruction categories were derived from conversations with the coach before the study took place.
 Throttle instructions relate to how much gas is being applied to the throttle (e.g., `more gas').
 Lateral position instructions refer to the lateral placement of the vehicle on the track(e.g., `move to the right').
 Looking ahead instruction has to do with where the student is looking (e.g., `look at the cone').
 When and how much brake pressure is to be applied is captured by brake instructions (e.g., `brake now').
 Turning is about explaining when and where to turn (e.g., `now turn in').
 Steering-related instruction conveys information regarding the landmarks and direction in which the vehicle should be guided. (e.g., `move closer to that cone').
-These six instruction categories were derived from conversations with the coach before the study took place.
 See Appendix~\ref{appendix:tax-details} for more information on this taxonomy and the annotation process.